9 min read

 wild-session-telemetry | 325 tests

 Privacy-first telemetry collection.
-22 hardcoded forbidden fields.
+Twenty-two hardcoded forbidden fields.
 Per-event-type metadata allowlists.
-Fire-and-forget semantics — telemetry failures never break upstream tools.
+Fire-and-forget semantics — telemetry failures never break upstream tools, following Armstrong’s let-it-crash fault-containment discipline from the Erlang OTP tradition10.
 Aggregation engine with pattern detection.

 wild-transcript-pipeline | 200+ tests

-Transcript normalization with PII redaction.
+Transcript normalisation with PII redaction.
 Three format adapters (Claude Code JSONL, MCP protocol logs, generic JSON).
-Strips emails, IPs, API keys, AWS creds, GitHub tokens, absolute paths.
+Strips emails, IP addresses, API keys, AWS credentials, GitHub tokens, and absolute paths.
+Privacy posture aligns with the minimum information principle Sweeney articulated in her k-anonymity work11: collect what is needed for analysis and discard the rest before storage.
 Zero runtime dependencies.

 wild-gap-miner | 276 tests

 Gap analysis from telemetry and transcript data.
-Six analyzers: denial rate, failure rate, latency outliers, low utilization, poor coverage, recurring patterns.
+Six analyzers: denial rate, failure rate, latency outliers, low utilisation, poor coverage, recurring patterns.
 Severity scoring with actionable recommendations.
+The pipeline pattern (collect → normalise → analyse) mirrors the trace-then-aggregate architecture Sigelman and colleagues described in Google’s Dapper paper12.
 Pure Ruby stdlib.

 Layer 4 — Workflow Enforcement